 Pastoral Care and Wellbeing

-We are proud of our reputation for the highest quality pastoral care.
+St Leo’s is proud of our strong reputation for the highest quality pastoral care.
 We recognise each student and encourage them to find their personal greatness.
-Our comprehensive Pastoral Care Program focuses on promoting wellbeing, connectedness, resilience and positive relationships.
+Our comprehensive Pastoral Care Program focuses on promoting wellbeing, connectedness, resilience and positive relationships and contributes to our ongoing reputation as a caring, inclusive community.

 Our St Leo’s Deep Learning Skills, or 6C’s